maptalks/examples/README.md

 ## Contribute and Publish

-Sources files are stored in `source` branch.
-Once `source` branch is updated with new commits, examples will be compiled and published to `master` branch automatically.
+Sources files are stored in `master` branch.
+Once `master` branch is updated with new commits, examples will be compiled and published to `gh-pages` branch automatically.

-Any form of contribution is warmly welcomed any time, please submit your pull request to `source` branch (NOT `master` branch).
+Any form of contribution is warmly welcomed any time, please submit your pull request to `master` branch (NOT `gh-pages` branch).